countnazgul/Notes-MD/Notes.md

 - remove/delete account and data #HIGH
 - automated deployment #HIGH
     - template DB to be pushed on deployment #HIGH
-- reload/refresh #LOW
-    - reload/refresh buttons to get latest data for notes list and the current note content
 - main page design #MEDIUM
     NOTE: done some work on it.
 More should be done.
     - explanation